 Stardust is based on Neil Gaimans 1998 novel of the same name, which was released illustrated by comic-book artist Charles Vess.
 Gaiman was reportedly reluctant about releasing the rights to the novel.
 He finally agreed to do so to Matthew Vaughn who was best known as the producer of all of Guy Ritchies films from Long, Stock and Two Smoking Barrels (1998) through Snatch (2000) and Swept Away (2002) and other films like Mean Machine (2001).
-Vaughn previously made his directorial debut with the London gangster film Layer Cake (2004) and was on the basis of Stardust announced for a time as the director of Marvel Comics Thor (2011), before opting to make Kick-Ass (2010) about a group of superheroes without any powers and going onto a real superhero film with X: First Class (2011) and the comic-book adaptation Kingsman: The Secret Service (2015).
+Vaughn previously made his directorial debut with the London gangster film Layer Cake (2004) and was on the basis of Stardust announced for a time as the director of Marvel Comics Thor (2011), before opting to make Kick-Ass (2010) about a group of superheroes without any powers and going onto a real superhero film with X: First Class (2011) and the comic-book adaptation Kingsman: The Secret Service (2015) and its sequel Kingsman: The Golden Circle (2017).
+Vaughn co-writes with Jane Goldman who has tuned the scripts for each of his films since Stardust, as well as other works such as The Woman in Black (2012), The Limehouse Golem (2016) and Miss Peregrines Home for Peculiar Children (2016).

 It is no particular surprise that Stardust has been released now at a point that cinema audiences are hungry for epic fantasy following the successes of Peter Jacksons Lord of the Rings trilogy and The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels.
 Amid the other films clambering to ride on the backs of the fad for epic fantasy think of the cringe-worthy likes of Dungeons & Dragons (2000), Earthsea (2004) and Eragon (2006), as well as the relative disappointment of The Golden Compass (2007) Stardust is one that flies with a genuine magic.
 The shame about Stardust has been the lack of success it enjoyed at the American box-office.
 This in substantial part can be put down to a dreary trailer that looked like it had been blown up from a grainy video print and seemed to highlight the fantasy in the most routine and unmagical ways.